Tascurator/tascurator-frontend/README.md

 <br>

-**Tascurator** is a web application designed to streamline the management of cleaning duties in a share house.
+**Tascurator** is a web application designed to streamline the management of cleaning duties in a shared house.
 It offers a user-friendly platform for landlords to effortlessly create tasks with detailed instructions, invite tenants, and track progress.
 Tenants can quickly access, update, and report on their tasks, ensuring a well-organized living environment.